Ramyavuppala/careerNav/README.md

 # Career Navigator

-Career Navigator is a comprehensive career development platform designed to help students navigate their career journey with AI-powered tools, mentorship opportunities, and personalized guidance.
+Career Navigator is a complete career guidance platform designed to help students navigate their career journey with AI-powered tools based upon psychometric analysis, mentorship opportunities, and personalized guidance.
 The platform connects students with experienced mentors and provides various tools to enhance their career readiness.

 ## What is Career Navigator?

 Career Navigator is a full-stack web application that serves as a one-stop solution for students' career development needs.
 It combines artificial intelligence, mentorship programs, and interactive tools to help students:

-- Discover their career interests and strengths through assessments
+- Discover their career interests and strengths through assessments like apptitude and the personality tests
 - Build professional resumes and cover letters
 - Practice interview skills with AI-powered mock interviews
 - Connect with experienced mentors for personalized guidance